+You should let your tenants know as soon as you have decided to raise the rent so that they, in turn, can determine whether they’ll be renewing the lease.
 No tenant wants to open their mail to find a rent increase letter telling them that the landlord intends to increase the rent at lease renewal, but landlords shouldn't procrastinate if they intend to do so.
-You should let your tenants know as soon as you have decided to raise the rent so that they, in turn, can decide whether they’ll be renewing the lease.
-And if your unit is regulated by the CRLTO, the law requires that you provide a certain amount of lead time for your tenants.
+And if the CRLTO regulates your apartment for rent, the law requires that you provide a certain amount of lead time for your tenants.

-In July 2020, in an effort to create more housing stability for renters, the Chicago City Council adopted the "Fair Notice Ordinance."
-This notice requires landlords to provide more time to tenants before lease termination if the landlord intends to increase the rent or to withhold a lease renewal.
-Specifically, tenants who have occupied a rental unit for three or more years are entitled to 120 days' advance notice of rent increase or termination letter; tenants who have occupied a unit for six months but less than three years are entitled to 60 days' notice, and tenants of less than six months are entitled to 30 days' notice.
-Consider utilities, too – if the current lease provides that any utilities are included in the monthly rent, but you intend to transfer responsibility for utilities to your tenant at lease renewal, you need to give 30 days’ notice of that change, too (see Illinois Rental Property Utility Service Act, 765 ILCS 735/1.2).
+In July 2020, the Chicago City Council adopted the "Fair Notice Ordinance to create more housing stability for renters."
+This notice requires landlords to provide more time to tenants before lease termination if the landlord intends to increase the rent or withhold a lease renewal.
+Specifically, tenants who have occupied a rental unit for three or more years are entitled to 120 days advance notice of rent increase or termination letter; tenants who have occupied a rental apartment for six months but less than three years are entitled to 60 days' notice, and tenants of less than six months are entitled to 30 days' notice.
 Note that the Fair Notice rules apply even if there is no written lease.
+Consider utilities if the current lease provides that any utilities are included in the monthly rent.
+Still, you intend to transfer responsibility for utilities to your tenant at lease renewal; you need to give 30 days’ notice of that change, too (see Illinois Rental Property Utility Service Act, 765 ILCS 735/1.2).

 What if you don't intend to renew the apartment lease as a landlord?